singy15/sikisai/README.md

 ## Installation

-You can use the Mir from Quicklisp and ASDF.
-Currently Mir *hasn't* been indexed yet.
+You can use the Sikisai from Quicklisp and ASDF.
+Currently Sikisai *hasn't* been indexed yet.
-To use the Mir, Clone this repository.
+To use the Sikisai, Clone this repository.

 ```
 ; Reading with QuickLisp(local-projects)
-(ql:quickload :mir)
+(ql:quickload :sikisai)
 ```

 ```
 ; Reading with ASDF
-(asdf:load-system :mir)
+(asdf:load-system :sikisai)
 ```

 ```
-; Add the Mir into dependencies of .asd file.
+; Add the Sikisai into dependencies of .asd file.
-(defsystem mir-sample
+(defsystem sikisai-sample
-  :depends-on (:cl-opengl :cl-glut :cl-glu :mir)
+  :depends-on (:cl-opengl :cl-glut :cl-glu :sikisai)
   ...
 ```

-You can use the Mir with adding the path into the components of your `.asd` file because Mir built on single file
+You can use the Sikisai with adding the path into the components of your `.asd` file because Sikisai built on single file

 ```
 ; Add path into the components of your `.asd` file
-(defsystem mir-sample
+(defsystem sikisai-sample
   :depends-on (:cl-opengl :cl-glut :cl-glu)
   :components (
     (:module "lib"
       :components (
-        (:file "mir")
+        (:file "sikisai")
       ...

 ```